 Whale Watching Bentota: Sri Lanka’s Blue Whale Highway

 The warm and sunny period of western and southern Sri Lanka from April to November is a rush hour off the beaches of Mirissa, Bentota, Galle and entire south and west coast, as tens of thousands of foreign travellers flock into pristine beaches for sun-bathing.
 Simultaneously thousands of whales migrate from the Arabian Sea to southern Sri Lankan tropical breeding grounds and join the resident whales living off the sea of Mirissa.
-Since Bentota by the most popular beach for holidays on the island, a large number of travellers look for activities like “Whale watching Bentota”, “safari from Bentota”, “fishing tour from Bentota” etc, and tour operators like Seerendipity tours organize daily whale watching Bentota tours during the winter.
+Since Bentota by the most popular beach for holidays on the island, a large number of travellers look for activities like “Whale watching Bentota”, “safari tours from Bentota”, “boat tour from Bentota”, and tour operators like Seerendipity tours organize daily whale watching Bentota tours during the entire year.

 Off the coast of western and southern Sri Lanka, the North-west monsoon period from April to November is a rush hour on the “Blue whale highway”, as thousands of Blue whales and humpback whales head to the tropical sea off western and southern Sri Lanka.
 The sea off Mirissa, Matara is breeding grounds for whales and marks the endpoint of the whale migration route, that expanse between the Arabian Sea and the Indian Ocean.

 1 Day Bentota Whale Watching Trip with Galle Fort, Mask Museum, Hikkaduwa beach USD 49 P.P Only click here for more information